Gariman01/Pokemon-Images/README.md

 The next time you execute the script, extraction will start from where you left.

 ## Courtesy
-1. All images are copyright of Nintendo.
-2. The source of these images is https://gearoid.me/pokemon, a fantastic browser-based Pokémon guessing game.
+All images are copyright of The Pokémon Company with the source of these images being https://www.pokemon.com/us/.

 **Few points to note:**
 1. If you get disconnected, and an image is not correctly extracted, delete the incomplete image and restart the process.